bespokejs/bespoke/README.md

 ## Creating Plugins

-If you need to expand upon the core Bespoke.js feature set, additional functionality can be packaged up as plugins.

 Want a boilerplate plugin?
 Use the official [Bespoke.js Plugin Generator](https://github.com/markdalgleish/generator-bespokeplugin).

 If you'd like to learn by example, check out the [list of existing plugins](#plugins).